apache/carbondata/docs/index/lucene-index-guide.md

 location of index_columns.
 These index files will be written inside a folder named with index name inside each segment folders.

-A system level configuration carbon.lucene.compression.mode can be added for best compression of lucene index files.
+A system level configuration `carbon.lucene.compression.mode` can be added for best compression of lucene index files.
 The default value is speed, where the index writing speed will be more.
 If the value is compression, the index file size will be compressed.

 ## Querying data
 As a technique for query acceleration, Lucene indexes cannot be queried directly.
-Queries are to be made on main table. when a query with TEXT_MATCH('name:c10') or TEXT_MATCH_WITH_LIMIT('name:n10',10)[the second parameter represents the number of result to be returned, if user does not specify this value, all results will be returned without any limit] is fired, two jobs are fired.
-The first job writes the temporary files in folder created at table level which contains lucene's seach results and these files will be read in second job to give faster results.
+Queries are to be made on main table.
+When a query with TEXT_MATCH('name:c10') or TEXT_MATCH_WITH_LIMIT('name:n10',10)[the second parameter represents the number of result to be returned, if user does not specify this value, all results will be returned without any limit] is fired, two jobs will be launched.
+The first job writes the temporary files in folder created at table level which contains lucene's search results and these files will be read in second job to give faster results.
 These temporary files will be cleared once the query finishes.

-User can verify whether a query can leverage Lucene index or not by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether TEXT_MATCH() filter is applied on query or not.
+User can verify whether a query can leverage Lucene index or not by executing the `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether TEXT_MATCH() filter is applied on query or not.